FinalAngel/dotfiles/README.md

 Only `apt` is implemented.
 Other package managers get the report and the matching install line, not an automatic install.

-Applications, fonts, iTerm2, the Dock and the iCloud-synced config are macOS concerns and skip themselves with a message.
+Applications, fonts, Ghostty, the Dock and the iCloud-synced config are macOS concerns and skip themselves with a message.
 If you have no iCloud Drive, machine-local secrets go in `~/.localrc` as usual.